7,065,000 pageviews

 Dr. Pamela Fish: The Disgraced DNA Expert

 The Willis reversal led to a 2001 review of Dr. Fish's cases by the renowned DNA expert from Berkeley, California, Dr. Edward Blake.
 Dr. Blake studied nine cases in which Dr. Fish had testified that her blood-typing tests had produced inconclusive results.
-Dr. Blake found that Dr. Fish's test results had actually exonerated the defendants involved, and that she had given false testimony at those trials.
+Dr. Blake found that Dr. Fish's test results had actually exonerated the defendants involved and that she gave false testimony at those trials.
 Dr. Blake characterized Dr. Fish's work as "scientific fraud."

-In 2002, three more Illinois men, in prison for rape since 1987, were exonerated by DNA.
+In 2002 three more Illinois men in prison for rape since 1987 were exonerated by DNA.
 Dr. Fish had testified for the prosecution in all three cases.
 Two years later, after the state paid John Willis a large settlement for his wrongful prosecution and incarceration, the state refused to renew Dr. Fish's employment contract.
-Rather than firing Dr. Fish, the state reluctantly refused to rehire her.
-(I would image that Dr. Fish's forensic misbehavior did not keep her from enjoying her government retirement benefits.)
+Rather than firing Dr. Fish the state simply refused to rehire her.

 9 comments: